 So would simply allowing e-scooters to legally use all cycleways be the best solution?
 No doubt many pedestrians would be pleased to have fewer people whizzing past them on footpaths.
 And motorists and e-scooter riders alike may both prefer not to have to share the same roadways (we just had an e-scooter vs truck crash in Auckland).
 But is that simply transferring the risk to people cycling?
 Already in the past week we have seen a serious collision between a cyclist and an e-scooter on a cycleway in Auckland (note that neither of the crashes above actually involved a Lime scooter).

 Of course, the point is currently moot on the 90% of Christchurch streets that don’t have a cycleway or cycle lane anyway, so motorists and pedestrians couldn’t entirely bid adieu to e-scooters.
-On the bright side, having to consider the needs of both cycle and e-scooter users could improve the case for building more cycleways (or “mid-vehicle lanes”)…
+On the bright side, having to consider the needs of both cycle and e-scooter users could improve the case for building more cycleways (or “micro-vehicle lanes”)…

 It’s also important to put into context the actual risk we’re seeing with the appearance of a lot of e-scooters.
 The occasional crash may make the newspaper headlines but, rather like cycling, all the mostly safe and successful journeys do not.
 Idiots will be idiots, no matter what they’re travelling on, but I think I’d sooner face a lot more e-scooters around town than an equivalent number of extra motor vehicles (you know, the things that are actually killing many NZ active mode travellers every year…).